zalando/zalando-howto-open-source/README.md

 ####Quick FAQ

 #####Which license do we use?
 [The MIT license](https://opensource.org/licenses/MIT).
 MIT is succinct, straightforward, and easy use in closed-source projects.
 It allows the most broad usage of our source code, and keeps open-sourcing easy and safe.
-Read [GitHub's post on this topic](https://help.github.com/articles/about-two-factor-authentication/) for more information.

 #####Must I use MIT?
 Yes, for all newly created open-source projects.